AichaSidiya/AichaSidiya/README.md

 ## ABOUT ME

-:raising_hand: I'm a senior computer science, working on developping my data structure skills, wishing to work on artificial intelligence and machine learning projects.
+:raising_hand: I'm a computer scientist specialising in data science and data analytics, looking to hone my skills in artificial intelligence and machine learning projects.
 Enjoys data visulasation and manipulation.
+Eager to improve my web and app developemnt skills through collaborating to open source projects.
 ![line](https://capsule-render.vercel.app/api?type=rect&color=gradient&height=1)
-- 🎓 College student
+- 🎓 Master in Data Science UTP student

-- 🌱 Studying Computer Science

 - 🤔 Looking for open source to contribute

 - 📫 How to reach me aichasidiya@gmail.com

-- 🧪Interested in bioinformatics
+- 🧪Interested in bioinformatics and data analytics

-- 📈 Looking to improve my skills
+- 📈 Looking to improve my web and app developemnt skills

 ## MY GITHUB STAT